-With the private sector IR35 Off-Payroll reform taking effect on the 6th April 2021, most businesses have already started preparing for the upcoming changes, but did you know that you might be exempt from the new IR35 rules?
+With the private sector IR35 Off-Payroll reform that has now taken effect as of the 6th April 2021, do you know that you might be exempt from the new IR35 rules?

 The new IR35 Off-Payroll rules are already effective in the public sector, but from April 2021 this legislation will be extended to the private sector.
 This will affect businesses that are currently working, or planning to work, with contractors who operate through an intermediary, such as their own PSC (LTD).
 Businesses will need to consider their obligations, potential liability and risk involved when engaging PSC Contractors for work.

 It is worth noting that there are two key exemptions to this legislation change: If your business is not based in the UK (please note this means full overseas operations) or if your business qualifies as a small company, the upcoming legislative changes are not applicable.

 IR35 legislation includes an exemption for small businesses, that meet a minimum of two of the below criteria, during a 12-month period: